 - baking spray, to grease skillet

 - Preheat oven to 350 degrees Fahrenheit.
-Grease a skillet (I used an 8-inch skillet) with baking spray.
+Spray a 10-inch cast-iron skillet (or similarly sized baking dish) with baking spray.
 To skillet, add fruit cake and set aside.

 - In a bowl, whisk together the milk, cream, eggs, vanilla extract, and orange zest until well combined.